bitcoinhodler/glacier/docs/_docs/before-you-start/structure.md

 access to any accounts which have their credentials stored in your password manager.
 For most people, this is sufficient.

-If you use only hardcopies, you’ll need to manually type in a large amount of gibberish data, by hand, with no errors, every time you withdraw funds from cold storage.
+If you use only hardcopies, you'll need to manually type in a large amount of gibberish data, by hand, with no errors, every time you withdraw funds from cold storage.